Integrated Development Environment

 Find the resources you need to help you build, manage and learn about your apps.
 The Visual Studio dev center is your starting point for exploring Visual Studio on MSDN.

-MSDN: Find code information in the editor with CodeLens
+MSDN: Find code information in the editor with CodeLens (Ultimate only)

 Learn how to find items related to your code without leaving the editor when you use the CodeLens heads-up display.

 MSDN: What's New in Visual Studio 2013

 This article introduces new and enhanced features in Visual Studio 2013.

 The official source of product insight from the Visual Studio Engineering Team.

 MSDN Blogs: Visual Studio 2013 New Editor Features

 This blog post describes capabilities that bring information to your fingertips and allow you to do as much as possible without leaving your place in code.

 MSDN Blogs: Welcome.
 Sign in to Visual Studio